Techpro101/Neuro-Cloud/README.md

 ---

 ## 🛠️ Steps Taken
+Signed up my AWS and added billing methods to it

+## EC2 Instance

+Then I went into the EC2 instance, Created a new instance, Named the instance and selected an Ubuntu distribution Created a New keypair, named it and stored it in a folder already I created I also selected a custom domain
+Allowed HTTP and HTTPS on the internet then I launched my instance Now instance is up and running

+## Connecting My EC2 instance to my local computer Bash

+I cd into where my key pair is and list ran the command to change the permission of the key pair then I copied the command from my instance and pasted on my bash EC2 instance is up and running on bash

+## Web Server Setup-installing Nginx
+I update my instance using the command "sudo apt update " I upgraded my instance using the command "sudo apt upgrade" install Nginx using command "sudo apt install Nginx" Yes checked if my Nginx is up and running by running command "sudo apt systemctl status Nginx

+Creating a personalized landing page and connecting it used html and css to that already initially
+Move my files from my local computer to my Ec2 Instance using command "scp -1 "Neuro-key.pem" ubuntu@13.62.47.169

+## Summary

 ### 1️⃣ Server Provisioning (AWS EC2)
 - Launched an **Ubuntu 22.04 LTS** instance via AWS EC2